CyberAP/vue-component-media-queries/README.md

 ### Predictive rendering

-You can use user agent detection (also called browser sniffing) to make a guess which media queries should return true.
+You can use user agent detection (also called browser sniffing) to make a guess which media queries should be matched on server.
-This is useful when you want to avoid layout shifts and unnecessary re-renders after a hydration.
+This is useful when you want to avoid [layout shifts](https://web.dev/optimize-cls/) and unnecessary re-renders after a hydration.

 To do so, we'll have to parse user agent on server side, set fallback values for `<MediaQueryProvider>` and pass them back to the client.